 How do performance management tools work?

-Performance Management tools are a type of HR software that help organizations track employee performance in a consistent and measurable way.
+Performance Management tools are a type of HR software that helps organizations track employee performance in a consistent and measurable way.
 It ensures that cross-functional departments are working effectively and collectively towards achieving the same goal.
 Having a performance management tool in place speeds up the performance process to deliver reports faster.

 What are performance management techniques?